nes-lab/shepherd-nova/docs/content/deployment.md

 # Instance at TU Dresden

+Welcome to the first public deployment of the [Shepherd Nova](https://nes-lab.github.io/shepherd-nova/) testbed!
+This page describes the physical layout and wireless connectivity between nodes.

+This is our first public instance of the Shepherd testbed, called .
-The first testbed is deployed in the cfaed offices of the Barkhausen Bau at TU Dresden.
+It is available for experiments all around the clock (24/7) and is deployed in the cfaed offices of the Barkhausen Bau at TU Dresden.

-Our test-network consists of 24 observers and is mostly shaped by the buildings ventilation system and mimics a ring.
+The test-network consists of 24 observer nodes, that are distributed on the whole floor.

-The inner structure of the ventilation system blocks RF due to lots of metal vents.
+## Physical Deployment

+Our testbed is located in the cfaed offices of the Barkhausen Bau at TU Dresden.
+It consists of **24 observer nodes** that form a ring‑shaped network, largely determined by the building’s ventilation system.
+The many metal vents inside the ventilation system block radio signals, creating a realistic and challenging wireless environment.

+### Key Topological Features

-In addition to that ring, you can find or create the following topological features
+In addition to that ring-network, you can find or create the following topological features.

-- a dense cluster on the south side of the office-map,
+- **Dense cluster** on the south side of the office-map - ideal for experiments that require many nodes with direct links
-- a bottleneck on the west side between II62 and II75, which allows
+- **Bottleneck** between offices II62 and II75 on the west side - useful for testing multi-hop routing
-- an (elongated) U-shaped network by disabling certain nodes or reducing transmit power
+- (elongated) **U-shaped network** can be created by disabling certain nodes or reducing transmit power

-## Deployment

-Below is a screenshot of the [Campus-Navigator](https://navigator.tu-dresden.de/etplan/bar/02) with marked node-positions.
+### Floor Plan

+The map below from the [Campus-Navigator](https://navigator.tu-dresden.de/etplan/bar/02) shows the exact positions of the nodes.

 ```{figure} /media/cfaed_floorplan_with_nodes.png
 :align: center